-Cancer and cancer treatments can cause a variety of side effects, including changes in your sexual life.
+Cancer and cancer treatments can cause a variety of side effects, including sexual complications or changes in your sexual life.
 While we can’t answer every question, we hope to provide you with enough information that will help you feel confident in talking with your partner and your cancer care team about intimacy and sex.

 During and after cancer treatment, you may experience physical and emotional changes.
 These may affect your desire and ability to have sex.
 Whether you’ll have problems that affect your sexual health depends on factors such as the type of cancer, the type of cancer treatment, the dosage and duration of treatment, your age, and your overall health.

 Sexual complications in women with cancer